Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	2. Downside analysis:  I tend to imagine that local government structures draw something of a veil over the exact details of how stuff is being implemented.
 The way galactic society would achieve something is a little less important.
 	3. Narrative indicator:  Functioning local governments are also likely to become targets for partisan control.
 Is this a problem?
 Not really.
 It encourages local politics to develop a distinct character and an inclination to *peaceful* disputation that does *not* involve galactic politics.
 	4. Mechanism proposal:  The partisan squabbling implied in local governance may contribute to the efficiency of it, in fact.
 It takes some of the squabbling that the Viceroy would have to deal with, and efficiently makes people handle it themselves.
+	5. Mechanism proposal:  Like the Beyonder Dwellings, I think that local governments tend to put their own slant on each technology.
+They seek different 'hyperlocal' methods of implementing galactic technology, and draw a little bit of a veil over the specifics.
+	6. Author appeal:  These things sink partisan rivalries peacefully, and they suggest that the territory becomes highly independence-seeking.
+Convinced they can live on their own!
+This increases the degree to which I consider "bureaucratic waste" to be "effective intransigence against the Viceroy", and is why I give this one a 6/5 Siphon.
-	5. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
+	7. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
-	6. Liberation rating:  District average.
+	8. Liberation rating:  District average.
-	7. Protection rating:  District average.
+	9. Protection rating:  District average.
+	10. Siphon quality:  6/5
-	8. Technological smoothness:  5/5
+	11. Technological smoothness:  5/5
-	9. Technological extremophilia:  District average.
+	12. Technological extremophilia:  District average.
-	10. Stress/Boredom rating:  District average.
+	13. Stress/Boredom rating:  District average.
-	11. Me-points:  1/3
+	14. Me-points:  1/3
-	12. Kind of person most protected:  Mayors, minor partisans with peaceful and realistic ambitions
+	15. Kind of person most protected:  Mayors, minor partisans with peaceful and realistic ambitions
-	13. Special categories:  Hypersmooth, Failsafe
+	16. Special categories:  Hypersmooth, Failsafe
-	14. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
+	17. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
 42. Deep Core Tap
 	1. Mechanism proposal:  Mining.
 Lots and lots of mining.
 I doubt the core is literally being tapped the moment this goes into place, but it wouldn't shock me if it was literally tapped eventually.
 	2. Downside analysis:  Geological destabilization.
 Mining out an area conventionally can already cause sinkholes.
 I don't even know how to think about the consequences of tapping into a planet's mantle.